dxw/playbook/guides/development-workflow.md

 Fixed the form

 # Great
-(fix) Food order form works with special characters
+Food order form works with special characters

 - Previously the form failed to send if the starter value included any of the following characters: `!@£$%^&`